petros-d/docs/docs/develop-project.md

 ## Set Environment Variables via .env (Local Development Only)

-For Airflow projects deployed to Astronomer Cloud, we generally recommend [setting environment variables via the Astronomer UI](environment-variables#set-environment-variables-via-the-astronomer-ui).
-For local projects not yet deployed to Astronomer Cloud, you can use the [Astronomer CLI](install-cli) to set environment variables based on the `.env` file that was generated when you initialized an Astronomer project via `astro dev init`.
+For Astronomer projects deployed on Astronomer Cloud, we generally recommend [setting environment variables via the Astronomer UI](environment-variables#set-environment-variables-via-the-astronomer-ui).
+For projects not yet deployed on Astronomer Cloud, you can use the [Astronomer CLI](install-cli) to set environment variables based on the `.env` file that was generated when you initialized an Astronomer project via `astro dev init`.

 To add Environment Variables locally: